jncwinner/2FWL-SIRGN/README.md

 The cost of higher-order approaches, tend to outweigh the improvements in expresivity power.
 Due to this limitation, This repository provides a reference implementation of **Structural Graph Partition** allowing 2FWL-SIRGN to still operate on very large graphs.

+## Structural Graph Partition

+This repository provides a new approach to partition large scale connected/disconnected graphs without the loss of important structural information.
+The approach can be implemented into any sized graph with the usage of common practice database structures and a loader for proper graph formating.
+The Algorithm included is an implementation of SIR-GN that utilizes a higher-order Weisfiler Lehman, 2 dimensional FWL.
+The cost of higher-order approaches, tend to outweigh the improvements in expresivity power.
+This is why, with the application of graph partitioning, we can still operate on very large graphs.

 ## Citation
 If you find Temporal SIR-GN useful for your research, please cite the following paper:
 ```bibtex